bhyvex/MagickaBBS/docs/docs/guide/scripting.md

 **bbs_temp_path** Returns a temporary path for the script to store data in.
 This path is cleared out on login.

-**bbs_post_message** Takes 2 numbers and 4 strings, The conference number, the area number, the recipient, the sender, the subject and the body.
+**bbs_post_message** Posts a message to a message base.
+Takes 2 numbers and 4 strings, The conference number, the area number, the recipient, the sender, the subject and the body.

 **bbs_data_path** Returns a path for script data storage.
 This is shared with all scripts, so make sure your filenames are unique.